tsudalab/fmqa/README.md

 ```

 ## Example

-We try to minimize a function:
+For an example use of the package, we try to minimize this function:

 ```python
 def two_complement(x, scaling=True):